reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 - **Global Recognition**: Widely adopted in various facial recognition applications, demonstrating reliability and robustness across different scenarios.

 ## MediaPipe Pose
-MediaPipe Pose is a versatile machine learning library designed for high-accuracy real-time posture estimation.
-Mediapipe Pose uses a deep learning model to detect body landmarks and infer body posture.
+MediaPipe Pose is a versatile machine learning library designed for high-accuracy posture estimation.

-- **Real-Time Performance**: Capable of processing video frames at real-time speeds, making it suitable for live video analysis.
 - **Accuracy and Precision**: Detects body landmarks, including important joints and key points, enabling detailed posture and movement analysis.
-- **Integration**: Easily integrates with other machine learning frameworks and tools, enhancing its versatility for various applications.

 ## Voice Analysis
 The voice analysis module involves extracting and analyzing vocal features using speaker diarization and embedding models to capture key characteristics of the speaker's voice.
 PyAnnote is a toolkit for speaker diarization and voice analysis.
 - **Speaker Diarization**: Identifies voice segments and classifies them by speaker.
 - **Speaker Embeddings**: Captures voice characteristics using a pre-trained embedding model.